Wigner crystallization of electrons in a one-dimensional lattice: a condensation in the space of states: Characteristic values of the screened Coulomb energy

-In the following, we evaluate the thermodynamic limit (TDL) necessary for the implementation of the equations of the main paper: $\min V/N_\mathrm{p}$, $\max V/N_\mathrm{p}$, the classical mean value ${\overline{V}}/{N_\mathrm{p}}$, and the gap (see Eqs.
-(31)-(34) of the main paper).
-As we shall see, compact formulas can be provided in the limit of large screening length, $R\gg a$, which is the limit we are mainly interested in.
-We shall also demonstrate why the distribution of $V/{N_\mathrm{p}}$ tends to a Dirac delta distribution centered on the mean value.
+In the following, we evaluate the $\TDlim$ necessary for the implementation of the equations of the Letter: $\min V/N_{p}$, $\max V/N_{p}$, the classical mean value ${\overline{V}}/{N_{p}}$, and the gap (see Eqs.
+(31)-(34) of the Letter).
+As we shall see, compact formulas can be provided in the important limit of large screening length, $R\gg a$.
+We shall also demonstrate why the distribution of $V/{N_{p}}$ tends to a Dirac delta distribution centered on the mean value.